-- Iteration over positions uses for .. in syntax - Uses cursor type with First, Next and Has_Element - Function Element is not required - Iteration over elements uses for .. of syntax - Based on the previous iteration - Function Element retrieves the element for a given cursor
+- Iteration over positions uses for .. in syntax - Uses cursor type with First, Next and Has\Element - Function Element is not required - Iteration over components uses for .. of syntax - Based on the previous iteration - Function Element retrieves the component for a given cursor